monojit18/ContainerApps/Blog-README.md

 ### Deploy Azure Function as Container App

-This function will be triggerred by a http Post call
+This function will be triggered by a http Post call

 - This is going to invoke Logic App internally